Training & Curriculum

 - The Unified Theater Handbook offers 50+ pages of guidance on everything from inclusion etiquette to creating a show from scratch to group management tips.
 Each student leader and advisor receives a newly updated copy of the Handbook during the Spotlight Summit training.

 - Pre-production meetings are held at or just after a school attends a Spotlight Summit.
 During these meetings, leaders and advisors bring together their best ideas for recruitment, themes, and inclusion in order to piece together a plan for their rehearsals.

-- Rehearsal visits are conducted by our affiliate theaters or by UT staff members.
-Twice during each school's production process, a teaching artist will attend rehearsals and give student leaders feedback.
+- Rehearsal visits are conducted virtually by UT staff members.
+Twice during each school's production process, a UT staff will web conference into rehearsals and give student leaders feedback.
 They'll be able to workshop problem areas, help the group create goals for improvement, and offer suggestions to help build a more cohesive show.
-The first rehearsal visit is usually held as scene writing is wrapping up.
-The second rehearsal visit happens about 2 weeks before a final performance.
+The first virtual visit is usually held as scene writing is wrapping up.
+The second virtual visit happens about 2 weeks before a final performance.

 - Spotlight Summits are trainings attended annually by student leaders and advisors.
 Typically a day-long event, leaders learn about all things UT and go back to their schools ready to lead their productions.
 Here's a great video to explain what our Spotlight Summits are all about and you can click here for even more information!